 “We no longer dare to believe in beauty and we make of it a mere appearance in order the more easily to dispose of it.
 Our situation today shows that beauty demands for itself at least as much courage and decision as do truth and goodness, and she will not allow herself to be separated and banned from her two sisters without taking them along with herself in an act of mysterious vengeance.
 We can be sure that whoever sneers at her name as if she were the ornament of a bourgeois past — whether he admits it or not — can no longer pray and soon will no longer be able to love.”
 The Glory of the Lord

-Last year in Rome I met with an artist who has given his life to the mission of beauty in the church.
+A few years ago I spent time in Rome with an artist who has given his life to the mission of beauty in the church.
 He commented that after the Renaissance, Beauty became associated with expense.
 Before the Renaissance, Beauty was associated with holiness.

 A few years ago with a group of pilgrims I visited the Mount of the Transfiguration.
 It is not too far from the Sea of Galilee, and from every direction it rises distinctively from the plain landscape as a solitary hill.
 I took the picture above from the bus window.